 Information required

 In order to use the approach described here, we need two sorts of information, and to make one assumption.
-The first type of information we need is the mean utilities associated with each of the larger number of states (mRS states in this paper).
-The second type of information we need is on the distribution of patients in each of these categories.
+The first type of information we need is are? the mean utilities associated with each of the larger number of health states (mRS states in this paper).
+The second type of information we need is the distribution of patients in each of these health states?.
 Then, we need to be able to state an assumption about how the larger number of categories (mRS states in our examples) relate to the smaller number of categories (independent/dependent states, and GOS states, in our examples).
 In our examples, the first two pieces of information were provided in a previous paper published in MDM in 2010, which we refer to as our ‘source paper’.(1)

 The Modified Rankin Scale (mRS)